 Enter the information described in each step, including:

-- Whether you propose to include a panel discussion and, if yes, what you hope to accomplish during that time and some example of questions you might discuss
+- Whether you propose to include a panel discussion and, if yes, what you hope to accomplish during that time and some examples of questions you might discuss

 - Your rationale in proposing the session, including the target audience, for Program Committee review only.
 Specify what participants will gain from attending.

 - Four learning objectives for your session, focusing on the broad outcomes intended for the audience